EscapESC/MorseRPIpico-PC/README.md

    - If you have standard morse key, then connect it to the `3.3v(OUT)` and `GP0` pin.
    - If you have self powered morse key (CW Hotlin), then connect the ground to the `GND` and signal to the `GP0` pin.
 > [!Warning]
-> RPI zero GPIO pins are rated for 3.3V, not 5V, you will need to shift down the voltage to 3.3V since theres no over voltage protection.
+> Remember that the RPI zero GPIO pins are rated for max 3.3V DC and that the board has no overVoltage prottection.

 4. Have fun.